i-a-n/unionjkl/README.md

 The site currently deploys to my personal blog, which you can find at https://blog.union.io/

 ### When?
-I‘ve been maintaining this repository since December of 2015, but I‘ve included material of mine from as far back as 2010.
+I’ve been maintaining this repository since December of 2015, but I’ve included material of mine from as far back as 2010.
 I typically post about once a month or so.

 ### Why?
 If you want to learn how, or why, I made this blog, [check out my post](http://blog.union.io/code/2015/12/06/how-to-make-this-website/).
 And yes, that post is currently sitting in this repository.